 Box Cricket League: Say What?
-Hiten Tejwani Just Called Arshi Khan A Bad Luck!
+Hiten Tejwani Just Called Arshi Khan 'Bad Luck'!

 It has to be recalled that Hiten never used foul language in the Bigg Boss 11 house.
 When asked whether he was asked to abuse to garner ratings for the show, he said, "Not at all."

-Why Hiten Used Foul Language?
+Why Did Hiten Use Foul Language?

 The actor added, "I was not like that on Bigg Boss because it was not required.
 Like I said, I used foul language because I was unhappy with the way things are happening on the show."